brigand/imset/README.md

 imset`${x}.b = ${y}`;
 ```

 The rest of the computation is pretty trivial.
-It's shallow clones along a path
+It shallow clones along a path
 like you'd get in any immutable update tool.

 ---